Updated: 5 days ago

 Frequently, self-defence is argued in response to an assault offence.
 In addition, there may be a factual dispute as to the detail and circumstances of any of the elements the prosecution must prove beyond reasonable doubt.
 Thus a factual dispute may arise as to the identity of the alleged offender; whether their actions can be established as being intentional or reckless; whether an injury occurred; and if so, whether the injury was serious.

-Get advice, prepare early
+Get advice, prepare early if charged with Assault

 Get expert advice and representation for any assault related offence.
 Early preparation is critical to prepare early.
 Call our office on (03) 9668 7600 for a free case assessment.